The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Running Example of

 \section{Running Example of \approach}

-We demonstrate the core ideas of \approach on a sample program in the Go programming language, which implements a simple message authentication code (MAC) protocol that sends and receives signed messages using a pre-shared key.
-First, we split the codebase into \core and \app following function boundaries.
-We make the \core as small as possible to reduce auto-active verification efforts while making sure that the entire protocol implementation is contained therein and that we can define an invariant for the \core's API with which the \app interacts.
+We demonstrate the core ideas of \approach on a sample program in the Go programming language, which implements a simple \acf{MAC} protocol that sends and receives signed messages using a pre-shared key.
+In the remainder of this section, \emph{we} refers to a user of \approach.
+First, we manually split the codebase into \core and \app following function boundaries.
+We make the \core as small as possible to reduce auto-active verification efforts while making sure that the entire protocol implementation is contained therein and that we can define an invariant for the \core's \ac{API} with which the \app interacts.

 We model the protocol and prove security properties with the \tamarin protocol verifier~\cite{DBLP:conf/csfw/SchmidtMCB12,DBLP:conf/cav/MeierSCB13}.
 The goal is to prove that the entire program, \ie the composition of the \core and \app, refines the \tamarin model and, thus, satisfies the same security properties as the protocol model.
 We auto-actively verify the \core using \gobra~\cite{DBLP:conf/cav/WolfACOPM21} and apply the automatic \argot~\cite{argot} static analyses to the entire codebase.